amitmasram/Fluentype/README.md

 This isn't a startup idea.
 It's not a product.
 It's just something I built out of curiosity.

-A friend of mine was learning to type faster.
-He also wanted to get better at English.
+Some kids in my neighbourhood were learning to type faster, and they also wanted to improve their English.
-I wondered — what if both could happen at the same time?
+I wondered: what if they could do both at the same time?

 So I made FluenType.